Sauna Burn Calories

 Does Sitting In A Sauna Burn Calories: Can Help You Lose Weight

-Unlock the secrets of Sauna Burn Calories in this comprehensive guide.
+This comprehensive guide unlocks the secrets of Sauna Burn Calories.
 Discover the positive impact of sauna sessions on your health and well-being.
-Dive into the article for expert insights, FAQs, and a detailed exploration of the topic.
+Dive into the article for expert insights, FAQs, and a detailed topic exploration.

 Does Sitting In A Sauna Burn Calories

 Yes, sitting in a sauna can burn calories.
 However, the amount of calories burned is relatively small.
-A study by the University of Eastern Finland found that sitting in a sauna for 30 minutes burned an average of 67 calories for men and 56 calories for women.
+A study by the University of Eastern Finland found that sitting in a sauna for 30 minutes burned 67 calories for men and 56 for women.
 This is equivalent to about a 15-minute brisk walk.

 The reason why sitting in a sauna burns calories is because it raises your body temperature.
 This causes your body to work harder to cool itself down, which burns calories.
 The more intense the heat, the more calories you will burn.
-Benefits of sitting in a sauna: Improved circulation, Reduced muscle pain, Relaxation, Improved sleep, Skin cleansing.
+Sitting in a sauna includes improved circulation, reduced muscle pain, relaxation, sleep, and skin cleansing.

 Sauna calories calculator